Iraq Threatens To Cut Off Kurdish Region's Airports After Independence Vote

 More than 92 percent voted to separate from Iraq, according to results released Wednesday by the Kurdish region's election commission.
 The referendum results are nonbinding and must be certified by a court, NPR's Jane Arraf reports from Irbil, the region's capital.

-Iraq's central government and other regional and international powers — including the United States — strongly opposed the vote, over fears that it could destabilize the region and impact the fight against ISIS militants.
+Iraq's central government and other regional and international powers — including the United States — strongly opposed the vote, over fears that it could destabilize the region and affect the fight against ISIS militants.

 Now, "Iraq has told foreign airlines that starting Friday afternoon they won't be able to fly in or out of the Kurdistan's region's international airports," Jane reports.
 "That's after the Kurdish Ministry of Transport rejected a demand that it hand over control of the airports to Iraqi authorities."